Public Notice of Application for a Permit to Construct a Source of Hazardous Air Emissions

 The District is currently evaluating the application and hereby invites written public comment in accordance with California Health and Safety Code 42301.6.
-Written comments must be received before or on 7/10/2021.
+Written comments must be received on or before March 15, 2024.
 Please address written comments to:

 Christopher D. Brown AICP - Air Pollution Control Officer